LightSun/data-mediator/docs/en/data_cache.md

 # data cache
- * data cache£º use pool to reuse data
+ * data cache use pool to reuse data
  * steps:
    * 1), use annotation to indicate pool count ¡£eg:
    ```java